After Wisdom Tooth Removal

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

 Sutures may be placed the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
-Just remove the suture form your mouth and discard it.
-The sutures will dissolve on their own in about 7-10 days. be removed approximately one week after surgery.
+Just remove the suture from your mouth and discard it.
+The sutures will dissolve on their own in about 7-10 days.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses and the irrigating syringe given to you.

 Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Drs.
-Krueger or Lenox or your family dentist.
+Do not accept well-intended advice from friends.
+Discuss your problem with the persons best able to effectively help you: Dr. Krueger, Dr. Lenox or Dr. Peterson or your family dentist.

 Please avoid hard, physical activity for the first 72 hours.
 It is best to rest and let your body heal.